-Almost every online poker pro uses HUD if the poker site allows you to use it.
+Almost all poker pros use HUDs if a poker site allows it.
 A few of tournament poker pros don’t use it, but those are in minority.
 For cash games pretty much every professional online poker player uses a HUD.

 There are more and more online poker sites that don’t allow HUDs, but if you have the chance to use one you should definitely do so.
 HUD has many beneficial statistics that are impossible to remember on your own unless you have a photographic memory.
 And your win rate is bigger using HUD, which I am certain of.